ivakoleva/javacourse181112/tasks.md

 * InputStream exercise v0.2
     ** after reading the file, do store file content to tasks_copy.md (to a new file, using FileOutputStream)

+* Reader exercise
+    ** read characters from tasks.md, using FileReader ** write to stdout

 22.11: